Herry Perry: Books illustrations

-Herry Perry found time to add book illustration to her vast design portfolio soon after leaving art school in the late 1920s.
+Perry found time to add book illustration to her vast design portfolio soon after leaving art school in the late 1920s.
 In 1933, she was commissioned to illustrate the handbook Entertaining with Elizabeth Craig.
 Elizabeth Craig was a popular homemaker, chef, and writer of dozens of books and cookbooks published through the 1980s.
 Perry created numerous magenta, black, and orange prints for the book that served as cover pages for chapters with names like "Bathing Party (mixed)" and "Tennis Party."

-Following the outbreak of war in 1939, Herry collaborated with David York to publish a lighthearted medical guide titled First Aid for First Aiders: Or, "What'll I do?".
+Following the outbreak of war in 1939, Perry collaborated with David York to publish a lighthearted medical guide titled First Aid for First Aiders: Or, "What'll I do?".
 Perry's typical witty illustrations accompanied fellow VAD medic David York's observations.
 The cover features a black line drawing of the authors facing one another, with the cover's only color radiating from York's bright red hands.